Happy New Year

 Oh, and last Friday night I finished a new game, Runelock!
 I started this one all the way back in summer, made zero progress on it during the fall semester, and finally finished it a few days ago.
 Besides being busy with class, work, and applying to grad school, I neglected to finish the project because the last thing I had left to do was create the menus and add the music and sound effects.
 This was my first project in Godot, and I was worried that it would be difficult to do this; luckily putting these finishing touches on the game proved to be rather easy.
 I may go back and add more sound effects and the option to toggle the music and SFX audio separately in the future.
 Anyway, you can check it out here!
 (Also I’ve been alerted that the game doesn’t work if one tries to play it in the Itch.io desktop app.
 If you face this issue, try playing it in your browser instead).

 Finally, this week I began reading Compilers: Principles, Techniques, and Tools (commonly known as “The Dragon Book”, due to the dragon on the cover [which is purple in the 2nd edition of the book and reminds me of Figment, haha]).
 I am reading this book because next semester I am planning to contribute to a project that one of my prior professors, Dr. Paul Gazzillo, helped create called SuperC.
 SuperC is a parser which can parse both C and its preprocessor (which is notoriously difficult to parse).
 A more detailed explanation of SuperC can be found here.
 I am hoping to contribute to SuperC by fixing some of the bugs that have lingered since its initial release in 2012, and I think reading the Dragon Book (particularly the chapters on lexing and parsing) will help me better understand SuperC and thus be able to debug it more effectively.
-Truthfully I am a little nervous, but I am very grateful that I have been the opportunity to contribute to a project like this 🙂
+Truthfully I am a little nervous, but I am very grateful that I have been given the opportunity to contribute to a project like this 🙂